Some SuicideWarning Signs:

 15 state employees have been indicted and may face criminal prosecution related to their involvement with the Flint water crisis.

 Congress Maxine Waters is given us all LIFE!
 In response to remarks made by Bill O’Reilly about her hair…..Waters comeback was EPIC!
 Check out the video and be inspired.
 One of the quotes we love from her comments was: “I am a strong BLACK WOMAN.
 I CANNOT be intimidated and I’m not going ANYWHERE!”
 A more complete clip is also available from MSNBC,

-Dr. Francis Sumner (1895-1954) was born in Pine Bluff, Arkansas.
+Dr. Francis Sumner was the first African American to receive a Ph.D. in Psychology.
+Sumner was born in 1895 in Pine Bluff, Arkansas.
 After elementary school, Sumner was home-schooled by his parents.
 He was able to pass the entrance exam for Lincoln University even without having attended high school.
-Because he did not attend high school, Sumner had to pass a written exam in order to be admitted.
-He passed the exam and began his studies at age 15.
-He graduated magna cum laude with honors in 1915.
-He then attended Clark University where he obtained a bachelor of arts in English in 1916.
-Sumner returned to Clark University to complete his Ph.D in psychology.
-He was unable to start his doctoral studies due to be drafted into the army during World War I. He re-enrolled after completing military service and graduated with his Ph.D in 1920 at Clark University.
+He began his studies at age 15 and graduated magna cum laude with honors in 1915.
+Sumner then attended Clark University obtaining a bachelor of arts in English in 1916.
+He returned to Clark University to complete his Ph.D. in psychology but was unable to start his doctoral studies due to being drafted into the army during World War I. He re-enrolled after completing military service and graduated with his Ph.D in 1920 at Clark University.
 Sumner became a professor and also began to publish research.

 Throughout, Sumner investigated ways to refute racism and bias prevalent in many psychological theories that suggested the inferiority of African Americans.

 Thomas, R. (2006).
 “Sumner, Francis Cecil.”
 African American National Biography, edited by Henry Louis Gates Jr, edited by Evelyn Brooks Higginbotham.
 Oxford African American Studies Center.